ajit-dherange/AZ-Runbook-to-list-and-start-power-off-VMs/README.md

     Select Create

 4. Add code to the runbook
-    download attached code and paste it on pane
+    copy code from the attached script "AZRB-Test002_v2.ps1" and paste it on your new runbook code pane
+    Note: Verify your $resourceGroupName @ line no. 5. update if required

 5. Test the runbook
     a.
 Select Test pane to open the Test page.